Main Street Neighborhood Specific Plan:

 Alameda Point - Rebuilding the Existing Supportive Housing (RESHAP)

-On May 1, 2018, the City Council approved a Disposition and Development Agreement (DDA) and Development Agreement (DA) for RESHAP into a new 9.7-acre supportive housing development and community is an important step forward toward providing housing for formerly homeless households and to ensure the existing supporting housing accommodations are rebuilt into a new cohesive community and well integrated with the rest of Alameda Point and Alameda in general.
-The RESHAP DDA is available here:(PDF, 25MB)
+On September 5, 2023, the City Council approved a Disposition and Development Agreement (DDA) and Development Agreement (DA) for the development of RESHAP into a new 7.9-acre supportive housing development and community, which is an important step forward toward providing housing for formerly homeless households and ensuring the existing supporting housing accommodations are rebuilt into a new cohesive community and well integrated with the rest of Alameda Point and Alameda in general.
+The RESHAP DDA is available here:(PDF, 26MB)

-- Construction of 67 new low an very-low income units
+- Construction of 131 new low and very-low income units

-- 40,000 square fee of community-serving programming and office space
+- 40,000 square feet of community-serving programming and office space

 - A potential replacement location for the Midway Shelter

-The RESHAP Development Plan was approved in September 2017 and can be found here(PDF, 14MB).
+The final RESHAP Development Plan was approved in December 2023 and can be found here.(PDF, 7MB)

 West Midway Project